Yesterday we were discussing our (admittedly) somewhat ghetto, not-quite-batched Neo4j implementation.

 Now, not being able to handle each page individually and having to batch everything up obviously will make the code less straightforward.
 The current version of the import functions looks a bit like this (very much a WIP and not handling redirects yet):

 Bear with me here - that’s mostly me thinking out loud as I write tests and figure out the best way to collate the data.
-However, if you have any improvement suggestions (the to-create-link / to-create-import filters can get expensive) I’d love to hear them either on Twitter or Github.
+However, if you have any improvement suggestions (the to-create-link / to-create-import filters can get expensive) I’d love to hear them on Github.

 Having said that, while that is not as short as the trivial per-page Clojure approach, it’s still easy enough to read what’s going on, and it expressed the described workflow well.